team2393/FRC2022Pi/README.md

 Deploy
 ------

-On robot wifi, open the rPi web dashboard via http://10.23.93.36.
+On robot wifi, open the rPi web dashboard via http://wpilibpi.local or http://10.23.93.36

 1) Make the rPi writable by selecting the "Writable" tab
 2) In the rPi web dashboard Application tab, select the "Uploaded Java jar"